sarnold/gitchangelog/README.rst

 |tag| |license| |python| |contributors|

-**Use your commit log to make a beautiful and configurable changelog file.**
+**Use your commit log as the data for a nicely formatted and configurable changelog file**

 This updated fork of gitchangelog is currently tested on Python 3.7+ on